 GeneCards Summary for STRAP Gene

 STRAP (Serine/Threonine Kinase Receptor Associated Protein) is a Protein Coding gene.
-Diseases associated with STRAP include ewing sarcoma.
 Among its related pathways are Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer and TGF-beta receptor signaling activates SMADs.
 Gene Ontology (GO) annotations related to this gene include kinase activity.
 An important paralog of this gene is EIF3I.

 UniProtKB/Swiss-Prot for STRAP Gene